 Taking her advice, I close my eyes, checking my Occlumency barriers.

 "Indeed, they are in pieces.
-You will rebuild your mental defences for the rest of the day, I expect them back to normal by this time tomorrow.
+You will spend the rest of the day rebuilding your mental defences.
+I expect them back to normal by this time tomorrow.
 Breakfast will be brought to your room by the House Elves, do not practice any other magic but your Occlumency." she orders, rising and walking away from me without another word.

 A cough breaks my stare as I look up into a knowing pair of eyes.